 - Best for students who are able to be disciplined and focused

 *Fee does not include cost of textbooks, approximately $600.
-A textbook list and ordering instructions will be provided on your registration form.
+A textbook list and ordering instructions will be provided.

 This program may be eligible for a payment plan where typically the total cost of attendance is divided in 5 equal payments and the last payment takes place prior to class start.
 For a detailed plan please call Nancy Giannopoulos at 813-974-3255.